ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - [Avado](https://ava.do/).

 Check the minimum and recommended [disk space requirements for each client and sync mod](/developers/docs/nodes-and-clients/#requirements).
 Generally, modest computing power should be enough.
 The problem is usually drive speed.
-During initial sync, Ethereum clients perform a lot of read/write operations, therefore SSD is strongly recommended.
+During initial sync, Ethereum clients perform a lot of read/write operations.
+Therefore SSD is strongly recommended.
 A client might not even [be able to sync current state on HDD](https://github.com/ethereum/go-ethereum/issues/16796#issuecomment-391649278) and get stuck a few blocks behind Mainnet.
 You can run most of the clients on a [single board computer with ARM](/developers/docs/nodes-and-clients/#ethereum-on-a-single-board-computer/).
 You can also use the [Ethbian](https://ethbian.org/index.html) operating system for Raspberry Pi 4.
 This lets you [[run a client by flashing the SD card](/developers/tutorials/run-node-raspberry-pi/).
 Based on your software and the hardware choices, the initial synchronization time and storage requirements may vary.
 Be sure to [check sync times and storage requirements](/developers/docs/nodes-and-clients/#recommended-specifications).
 Also make sure your internet connection is not limited by a [bandwidth cap](https://en.wikipedia.org/wiki/Data_cap).
 It's recommended to use an unmetered connection since initial sync and data broadcasted to the network could exceed your limit.